Tejaswini-joshi/apertium-kok/README.md

 If you are in the source directory after running make, the following command should work:

-$  echo "TODO: test sentence" | apertium -d . kon-morph
+$  echo "TODO: test sentence" | apertium -d . kok-morph
 TODO: test analysis result

 Files and data